 Experiential and collaborative learning.
 Our music education degree will provide you with high-impact learning opportunities so you will feel prepared to lead a classroom.
 Frequent guest artists will introduce you to new music and new ways of thinking.
 And a full semester of student teaching will further immerse you in the teaching world.

 One-of-a-kind spaces.
-UWEC is home to four performance venues, six music classrooms, 36 practice rooms, an audio recording studio, a music technology lab, a digital piano lab and several rehearsal rooms.
-We are also proud to partner with the Eau Claire community's newest performance venue, the Pablo Center at the Confluence.
-This state-of-the-art facility hosts our theatre department and many UWEC classes, rehearsals and performances.
+UWEC is home to multiple concert venues, six music classrooms, over 40 practice rooms (including chamber music practice rooms), percussion rooms, a reed room, organ practice rooms, harpsichord practice rooms, an audio recording studio, a music technology lab, a digital piano lab and several rehearsal rooms.
+We are also proud to partner with the Eau Claire community's newest performance venue, Pablo Center at the Confluence.
+This state-of-the-art facility is home to many UWEC classes, rehearsals and performances.

 Resume-building student organizations.
 Join one of 20 student clubs and organizations dedicated to celebrating music, theatre and dance.
 Express yourself, learn new techniques and network with other passionate students.
 Many student organizations lead to volunteer opportunities, competitions and shows.

 A city that embraces music.
 The Eau Claire community welcomes UW-Eau Claire music students and invites them to become a part of the rich and vibrant music scene of Eau Claire.
 Here, you’ll have access to countless productions and on-stage experiences made possible thanks to our partnership with the Pablo Center.
 Discover the Eau Claire Jazz Festival — the largest student-run festival in the nation — and the Viennese Ball, where music students like you provide the soundtrack to a night of Austrian specialties and Viennese waltzes.